 Our example is a bit simplistic.

-Traders often hold on to contracts for more than a day or two, the numbers in real life are considerably higher, options expire at different times, and option types are tallied separately, as seen in the open interest chart below.
+Traders often hold on to contracts for more than a day or two.
+Real-life numbers are considerably higher, options expire at different times, and option types are tallied separately, as seen in the open interest chart below.

-Open interest can be used in a variety of ways but it’s primarily used as a trend strength indicator, which means it’s a tool that can gauge the strength of trends in the derivatives market.
-This is useful for any trader, but especially trend following traders seeking to find and profit from market trends.
+Open interest can be used in various ways, but it’s primarily used as a trend strength indicator, which means it’s a tool that can gauge the strength of trends in the derivatives market.
+This is useful for any trader, especially trend-following traders seeking to find and profit from market trends.

-When open interest increases, more money, and interest are coming in, which most market technicians believe helps the current trend to continue.
-When open interest decreases, this means traders are leaving and taking their money with them.
+When open interest increases, more money and interest are coming in, which most market technicians believe helps the current trend to continue.
+When open interest decreases, traders leave and take their money with them.
 This may be a sign that a trend reversal is about to occur.
-The larger and faster the change in open interest (in either direction), the stronger the indicator.
+The more significant and faster the change in open interest (in either direction), the stronger the indicator.

 Additionally, there is evidence that open-interest changes foreshadow future equity returns using open interest put/call ratio analysis.

-For now, we’ll stick to the traditional use of open interest in confirming the strength of the prevaling trend.
+We’ll stick to the traditional use of open interest in confirming the strength of the prevailing trend.

 With this in mind, let’s begin by looking at some of the more traditional interpretations of open interest.
-A quick note before we dive in, though, while the interpretations we’ll look at are common patterns, no matter how clear the indicators, they are patterns, not rules.
+Before we dive in, though, while the interpretations we’ll look at are common patterns, no matter how clear the indicators, they are patterns, not rules.
 There is, therefore, no guarantee that a specific trend will abide by the rules of these patterns.

-When using open interest in conjunction with price to predict trends, there are four main interpretations.
+There are four main interpretations when using open interest in conjunction with price to predict trends.

 When both price and open interest increase, this is often considered a sign that the price’s upward movement is likely to continue.
 Remember, when open interest increases, it is generally considered an indication that a price trend will continue on its current trajectory.

-If open interest decreases while the price increases, this is often a sign that the price’s upward trend is about to reverse and begin trending down.
-That is because the decrease in open interest shows that the money and interest fueling this trend have begun to decrease.
-The timing of when the price will fall depends on many factors as well as the length of time of the trends you’re considering, but generally, when you see a trend with decreasing open interest and increasing price, the reversal of the trend is not far off.
+If open interest decreases while the price increases, this is often a sign that the price’s upward trend will reverse and begin trending down.
+The decrease in open interest shows that the money and interest fueling this trend have begun to decrease.
+The timing of when the price will fall depends on many factors and the length of time of the trends you’re considering, but generally, when you see a trend with decreasing open interest and increasing price, the reversal of the trend is not far off.

-When the price decreases, but open interest increases, this typically means that the price’s downward trend is set to continue.
-As we’ve previously discussed, increasing open interest generally signifies that a trend will continue, including downward and upward price movements.
+When the price decreases but open interest increases, this typically means that the price’s downward trend is set to continue.
+As discussed, increasing open interest generally signifies that a trend will continue, including downward and upward price movements.

-Open interest is an incredibly useful tool for gauging changes in buying and selling pressure in the market.
+Open interest is a handy tool for gauging changes in buying and selling pressure in the market.
 Trading on the information content of open interest can be profitable.
-The key to getting the most use out of it, though, rests on using it in conjunction with other indicators, primarily price and volume.
+However, the key to getting the most use out of it rests on using it in conjunction with other indicators, primarily price and volume.